-Information about the Company's remuneration policies and practices for the CEO and other senior executives, and their remuneration during the 2017 financial year, is set out in the Remuneration Report in the 2017 Annual Report.
+Information about SCA's remuneration policies and practices for the CEO and other senior executives, and their remuneration during the 2018 financial year, is set out in the Remuneration Report in the 2018 Annual Report.

 In accordance with the Board's Senior Executive Evaluation Policy, the performance of the CEO is reviewed at least annually by the non-executive directors and the CEO at least annually reviews the performance of all other senior executives.
 Performance is evaluated against personal and corporate goals.
-As outlined in the Senior Executive Remuneration Framework, these goals are allocated to three categories having regard to the Company's business strategy: profitability and financial performance (40%), high level operational improvements (40%) and cultural and behavioural influences (20%).
+As outlined in the Senior Executive Remuneration Framework, these goals are allocated to three categories having regard to SCA's business strategy: profitability and financial performance (40%), high level operational improvements (40%) and cultural and behavioural influences (20%).

-Led by the Chairman and the Chairman of the People & Culture Committee, the Board conducted an evaluation of the CEO's performance and reviewed the CEO's evaluation of his direct executive reports during the year.
-The outcome of those evaluations for the purposes of the Company's executive short term incentive plan is reported in the Remuneration Report.
+Led by the Chairman and the Chair of the People & Culture Committee, the Board conducted an evaluation of the CEO's performance and reviewed the CEO's evaluation of his direct executive reports during the year.
+The outcome of those evaluations for the purposes of SCA's executive short term incentive plan is reported in the Remuneration Report.

-In accordance with the Senior Executive Share Ownership Policy, the Company's senior leadership team is required to retain a portion of any shares allocated to them under the Company's Long Term Incentive plan.
+In accordance with the Senior Executive Share Ownership Policy, SCA's senior leadership team is required to retain a portion of any shares allocated to them under SCA's Long Term Incentive plan.